-4.20 Automatic Update Configuration
+3.20 Automatic Update Configuration

 The router can be configured to automatically check for firmware updates from an FTP site or a web server and update its firmware or configuration information.
 IPv6 sites/servers are supported.
 Use the Automatic update menu to configure the automatic update settings.
-It is also possible to update the configuration and firmware through the USB host connector of the router.
 To prevent possible unwanted manipulation of the files, the router verifies that the downloaded file is in the tar.gz format.
 At first, the format of the downloaded file is checked.
 Then the type of architecture and each file in the archive (tar.gz file) is checked.